felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 > - Rewrite it into your journal
 > - Reread your journal, highlight important bits

-The idea behind this system is simple and fixes you to work  smart.
+The idea behind this system is simple and forces you to work  smart.
 Books do contain answers to our questions - that is why we choose to read them after all!
 However, they also contain a lot of context to explain why certain knowledge nuggets have meaning.
 What if we simply recorded the